I4-Projektseminar-HHU-2016/seminar-project-SabrinaWirkner/README.md

 Clone / Download the repository.
 It's important you have the program (sentiment_analysis.py) and the Twitter Data (data).
-If you only wish to have the results, but not run the program yourselve, download the results folder, which contains all CSV-, TXT- and PDFfiles.
+If you only wish to have the results, but not run the program yourself, download the results folder, which contains all CSV-, TXT- and PDFfiles.

 ### Prerequisities